maximoortelli/Full-Stack-Spotify/README.md

 # 🔊🎧 Full Stack Spotify <a name="full-stack-spotify"></a>

-> In this new project I have made a site to reserve or rent houses or apartments identical to Airbnb, taking advantage of key technologies such as JavaScript, TypeScript, React, Node Next.js, NextAuth, Tailwind.css, MongoDB and Express.
+> In this new project develop a Full stack Spotify application that allows you to authenticate users, upload songs with images, play them and like to add them to favorites.
+I have used key technologies such as: React.js, Next.js, TypeScript.js, JavaScript, PostgreSQL and Supabase.

 # 💻✅ Deployment